feint-lang/feint/README.md

-Functions can be defined with a var args parameter in the last position, which can be accessed in the body of the function as `$args`. `$args` is always a tuple and will be empty if there are no var args.
+Functions can be defined with a var args parameter in the last position, which can be accessed in the body of the function as `$args`. `$args` is always defined, is always a tuple, and will be empty if there are no var args.

 ```
 # $main is special; $args is argv